 For the ESSL Testbed, the algorithm has been integrated into the Nowcast Display.
 The figure explains which parameters are shown.

-Visualisation of a mesocyclone detection in the Testbed Nowcast Display.
+Since the 2015 ESSL Testbed a further attribute has been added on top of the "top of mesocyclone" number.
+Here, the maximum rotational velocity is shown.